v1.1.0 · stable · Apache-2.0

 What a harness is, and why you want one

-That is the idea in the name: you do not tame something powerful, you harness it, so its strength goes where you point it and stops where you say.
+That's the name: you don't tame something powerful, you harness it, and its strength goes where you point it and stops where you say.

 What you can count on, every run